How do I access my network files on campus?

 How do I get access to send mail to official.announcements?

-The Chancellor, vice chancellor or chair of the faculty senate or staff council must approve access to send messages to the new official.announcements list.
+The Chancellor, vice chancellor or chair of the faculty senate or staff council must approve access to send messages to the official.announcements list.
 If you wish to have that access, please forward a request to the appropriate individual mentioned in the previous sentence with a description of the types of messages you want to send and a justification of this access.
-Note that one goal of the new model is to limit the number of messages sent to this list, so these requests are considered carefully.
+Note that one goal of this model is to limit the number of messages sent to this list, so these requests are considered carefully.

 Which listserv is most appropriate for my message?